Human protein synthesis requires aminoacyl-tRNA pivoting during proofreading

 Abstract

 Rigorous studies have characterized the aa-tRNA selection mechanism in bacteria, which is essential for maintaining translational fidelity.
 Recent investigations have identified critical distinctions in humans, such as the requirement of subunit rolling and a tenfold slower proofreading step.
 Although these studies captured key intermediates involved in tRNA selection, they did not elucidate the transitions of aa-tRNA between intermediates.
-Here, we simulated 1,856 aa-tRNA accommodation events into the human ribosomal A site, revealing the requirement of a distinct ∼30° pivoting of aa-tRNA about the anticodon stem within the accommodation corridor.
+Through diverse structure-based simulations, we simulated 1856 aa-tRNA accommodation events into the human ribosomal A site.
+Here we show the requirement for a distinct ~30° pivoting of aa-tRNA about the anticodon stem within the accommodation corridor.
 This pivoting is crucial for navigating the crowded accommodation corridor, which becomes more constrained due to subunit rolling.
-Subunit rolling-dependent crowding increases the steric contributions of the accommodation corridor during aa-tRNA accommodation, consistent with the 10-fold reduction in the rate of proofreading.
-The pivoting of the aa-tRNA enables precise alignment within the accommodation corridor, allowing it to traverse the narrower passage.
-Furthermore, we found that domain III of eEF1A interacts with the accommodating aa-tRNA through conserved basic residues, providing a steric block to prevent dissociation from the A site.
-Together, these findings provide a structural framework for understanding the distinctions between bacterial and human aa-tRNA selection and demonstrate that the alignment of the aa-tRNA relative to the ribosomal catalytic sites is a critical determinant of translational fidelity.
+Subunit rolling-dependent crowding increases the steric contributions of the accommodation corridor during aa-tRNA accommodation, consistent with the tenfold reduction in the rate of proofreading.
+Furthermore, we show that eEF1A interacts with the accommodating aa-tRNA through conserved basic residues, limiting premature aa-tRNA dissociation from the A site.
+These findings provide a structural description of the human aa-tRNA selection process and demonstrate that the aa-tRNA alignment relative to the ribosomal catalytic sites is a critical determinant of translational fidelity.

 Article activity feed